 An asthma action plan has three zones.
 You can find out what zone you are in by checking your peak flow or symptoms.
-Peak flow is a measure of how fast you breathe out when you try your hardest.
+Peak flow is a measure of how much air you breathe out when you exhale.
 You check your peak flow with a peak flow meter, an inexpensive device that you can use at home.
 Your doctor can show you how to use it.

 - You are in the green zone if your peak flow is 80% to 100% of your personal best measurement.
 You should have no asthma symptoms when you are in the green zone.
 You want to be in the green zone every day.